netrisai/docs/sandbox/Sandbox9/onprem-k8s.rst

   $ kubectl get svc

-You can see that “EXTERNAL-IP” has been injected into Kubernetes:
+You can see that "EXTERNAL-IP" has been injected into Kubernetes:

 .. code-block:: shell-session